Aid groups brace for ‘large-scale loss of life’ in Myanmar as details emerge of Cyclone Mocha’s destruction - KTVZ

 Wind gusts over 200 kilometers per hour (195 mph) roiled Rakhine’s capital city Sittwe, flattening homes in some areas and leaving bamboo and other wood debris dangerously strewn across villages, video shows.

+Hein said he saw the bodies of children, and elderly and pregnant women lying on the ground after the cyclone and he had performed Islamic funeral prayers for eight victims.

+“I feel very, very tragic.
+By seeing this situation I can’t control my tears,” he said.
+“People are having a very hard time … because they don’t have food, they don’t have a place to lay down,” he said, adding that no aid or government support has arrived so far.

-Military-owned Myawaddy TV meanwhile said the official death toll stands at three people, with 13 more injured.
+Military-owned Myawaddy TV meanwhile said the official death toll stands at three people, with 13 others injured.

 Myanmar’s junta leader Min Aung Hlaing visited Sittwe to assess damage and deliver donations to its residents, state media MRTV reported on Monday.